wso2/wso2-best-practices-guidelines/demo_checklist.md

 * Switch phone to silent/vibrate mode
 * Discord

+If you need to see notifications from the team members, keep your phone in silent mode and keep it on the side.

 ## 7. Close All Irrelevant Browser tabs and Windows

 * Close all non-essential browser tabs and windows/apps.